 top of page

-Big Emotions & Meltdown Support in Coquitlam
+Big Emotions & Meltdown Support in Coquitlam: Attachment-Based Regulation

 Symptoms Parents Notice: Beyond the "Tantrum"

-• Difficulty "Coming Down": Once a meltdown starts, it takes a very long time for your child to return to a calm state.
+• Difficulty "Coming Down": Once a meltdown starts, it takes an unusually long time for your child to return to a calm state.

 What to Do at Home First